Dfortysix/ntd_2048/README.md

-# ntd_2048
+# Fruits 2048

-A new Flutter project created with FlutLab - https://flutlab.io
+A Flutter game with fruit theme - merge fruits to reach 2048! 🍎🍊🍇

 ## Getting Started